 To qualify for the QII-Targeted Fund Exemption with respect to the offering of partnership interests, the partnership agreement must include certain transfer restrictions, including:

 A QII must transfer its partnership interest only to other QII(s).

 A non-QII must not transfer its partnership interest other than as a transfer of the entire partnership interest to a single transferee.

 Also, if a limited partner is organised as one of certain types of collective investment vehicle, such as an investment business limited partnership or a silent partnership (tokumei kumiai), then the upper-tier investors in the vehicle must also be considered for the purposes of the QII-Targeted Fund Exemption.
 For example, if an investor is a tokumei kumiai and any investor in the tokumei kumiai is a non-QII, then the exemption will be lost.
 If another investment business limited partnership is an investor, then there is a look-through to upper-tier investors in the investment business limited partnership.
 These upper-tier investors must be counted among the 49 non-QII investors (see Question 11, Exemptions).
-Investors in a partnership are often required to make certain representations, warranties and covenants with regard to their own investors.

 Japanese antimonopoly, banking and insurance laws provide maximum percentage limitations on the direct and indirect holding voting rights of another company by a bank, a bank holding company and an insurance company: